olepoeschl/NQueensFAF/README.md

 1) Solve N=27 and confirm the results of the TU Dresden. (currently in progress)<br>
 You can check the current progress on the 27 queens problem [here](http://nqueensfaf.de:14772/progress).
 2) Solve N=28 and set the new world record.

+__Also:__ Many thanks to Aleks for being our first contributor!<br>
+We hope that he is the first of many.

 ## 1.1 How to contribute
 Although the client is working just fine, we are still developing it.<br> __PLEASE CHECK FOR UPDATES__ from time to time, until updates will be fetched